 Highlights of recent and proposed investments and their fit with the strategic plan

-A description of how the needs of customers and overall system planning policy objectives are being reflected, including any commitments stemming from the Long Term Energy Plan or the Conservation First policy, and consideration for the OEB’s statutory objectives, including facilitating a smart grid and the connection of renewables
+A description of how the needs of customers and overall system planning policy objectives are being reflected, including any commitments stemming from and consideration for the OEB’s statutory objectives, including facilitating a smart grid and the connection of renewables

 The linkages and trade-offs between certain capital projects and ongoing OM&A spending

+A transmitter’s investment projects and programs must be grouped for filing purposes into one of the four investment categories listed below:

+System access investments are modifications (including asset relocation) to a transmission system that a transmitter is obligated to perform to provide a customer (including a generator customer) or group of customers with access to electricity services via the transmission system.

+System renewal investments involve replacing and/or refurbishing system assets to extend the original service life of the assets and thereby maintain the ability of the transmitter’s system to provide customers with electricity services.

+System service investments encompass modifications to ensure that a transmitter’s system continues to meet operational objectives while addressing anticipated future customer electricity service requirements.

+General plant investments encompass modifications, replacements or additions to a transmitter’s assets that are not part of its transmission system including land and buildings, tools and equipment, rolling stock and electronic devices and software used to support day to day business and operations activities.

+A project or program involving two or more drivers associated with different categories should be placed in the category corresponding to the trigger driver.
+For example, a project triggered by the need to replace end of service life components in a transmission station should be considered a system renewal investment, even if in anticipation of future system requirements (a system service driver) the project includes assets rated for a higher voltage.

 Asset Management Plan

 The transmitter must file a detailed asset management plan for its transmission assets.
 The plan should include the utility’s asset management policy, strategy and objectives; an inventory and assessment of the condition of all capital assets whose net book value is material to the transmitter; and how this inventory informs the transmitter’s plan for capital expenditures and plan for maintenance expenditures.

-The inventory should identify in which pool each class of asset belongs, and identify

-which of these are part of the bulk electricity system as defined by applicable North

-American Electric Reliability Corporation (NERC) standards.
-The transmitter shall

-identify any exemptions received from NERC, including any such requests that are

-planned or in progress, and a discussion of any associated costs in the event that

-the exemption is denied.

-The asset management plan should demonstrate how these elements produce an

-integrated capital investment, asset maintenance and asset retirement plan that will

-drive the development of investment and maintenance for the test year(s) and

-beyond.
+Planning Process